MetaCOG: A Hierarchical Probabilistic Model for Learning Meta-Cognitive Visual Representations: Experiments

-\paragraph{Comparison models} We compare MetaCOG to two baselines in order to test if the learned meta-cognition improves performance.
-First, we compare MetaCOG's inferences against the neural network's post-processed detections, which served as input to MetaCOG (see \ref{post-processing} for details).
+\paragraph{Comparison models} We compare MetaCOG to two baselines in order to test if inferring a meta-cognitive representation improves performance.
+First, we compare MetaCOG's inferences about world states to the neural network's post-processed detections serving as input to MetaCOG (see \ref{post-processing} for details).
 Second, it is possible that the computational structure of MetaCOG might improve accuracy without meta-cognition mattering per se.
 For instance, mapping detections to 3D representations with object permanence alone might improve accuracy.
-Alternatively, the meta-cognitive representation might provide tolerance for suppressing hallucinations or recovering missed objects, but the exact learned meta-cognition (i.e., the precise values of the parameters $\theta$ in $V$) might not matter.
+Alternatively, having a meta-cognitive representation might provide tolerance for suppressing hallucinations or recovering missed objects, but the ability to infer it (and the resulting values of the parameters $\theta$ in $V$) might not matter.
 To test these possibilities, we compare our results against a \textit{Lesioned MetaCOG}, where the values of $\theta$ were set to the mean of the initial prior over $\theta$ (see \ref{lesion}).
-Although this model has a meta-cognitive representation $V$, the values of its parameters $\theta$ are neither learned nor updated in light of observations.
+Although this model has a meta-cognitive representation $V$, the values of its parameters $\theta$ are neither inferred nor updated in light of observations.
 Since this lesioned model contains the same representations as the full model, it serves as a control for model complexity.

 \paragraph{Results}